 There are many considerations in deciding who the beneficiary of an IRA should be.
 This article briefly explains some (though not all) of the issues involved.
-If you would like to discuss this in more depth, please call for an appointment.

 NAMING A SPOUSE AS A BENEFICIARY

 For married couples, it is common that the spouse is individually named as beneficiary of an IRA.
 The estate and income tax laws often favor naming the participant’s spouse as beneficiary.
 One of the benefits of naming a spouse is that if the Participant predeceases the spouse, the spouse can rollover the IRA to his or her name, and then choose a new beneficiary (usually a child or children).
 This type of rollover is only available to spouses.